alexandrubagu/ex_massive/README.md

   - Forex (tickers, conversion, aggregates)
   - Crypto (tickers, aggregates, trades)
   - Economy (treasury yields, inflation data)
+- **WebSocket API** - Real-time data streaming:
+  - Real-time and 15-minute delayed feeds
+  - Subscribe to trades, quotes, and aggregates
+  - Support for all asset classes
+  - Automatic authentication and reconnection
 - Full test coverage with Tesla Mock
 - Easy to test in your application using Tesla.Mock